CONTENTS IN THIS CHAPTER:

 The Italien trumpeter Cesare Bendinelli (c.1542-1617) (the principal trumpet player of the Viennese Court from 1567 to 1580) had build a very special trumpet, where it was possible with one hand to reach the bell, and “stop” the tones.
 He has written the book: Tutta l’arte della Trobetta (1614)

-Fig. 9 GOTTFRIED REICHE (1667 – 1734), engraving (1727 ) after a painting by Gottlib Haussman.
-Reiche was a town musician in Leipzig, known as Bach’s “star trumpeter”, and he probably has played most of Bach’s trumpet parts (but not the trumpet part in the Brandenburg Concerto nr.
-2, because that was written for the Margrave of Brandenburg, and had its premiere in Coethen in 1722, one year before Bach came to Leipzig).
-To show the virtuosity of Reiche, he has a music part in his hand with a tremendous virtuos phrase:
+Painting from 1727by Gottlob Haussman.
+Reiche has a spiral formed trumpet, like the Huntsman’s Trumpet of Prætorius, It was easy to use this hand stopping technique on that instrument.
+Gottfried Reiche was a town musician in Leipzig, known as Bach’s “star trumpeter”, and he probably has played most of Bach’s trumpet parts (but not the trumpet part in the Brandenburg Concerto nr.
+2, because that was written for the Margrave of Brandenburg, and had its premiere in Coethen in 1722).
+In Leipzig Reiche got the title of “Oberste Stadt Pfeiffer” starting in that position in 1719 right up to his sudden death in 1734.
+To show the virtuosity of Reiche, he has a music part in his hand with a tremendous virtuoso phrase:

-Fig. 10 REICHE PERFORMING ON HIS SPIRAL FORMED TRUMPET.
-He was in Leipzig much earlier than Bach, and this picture should show Bach’s predecessor Johann Kuhnau (1660-1722) conducting a cantata.
+Reiche was in Leipzig much earlier than Bach, and this picture should show Bach’s predecessor Johann Kuhnau (1660-1722) conducting a cantata.
 We can see Reiche with his round Instrument and two of his trumpet colleagues with long trumpets.

-2 – THE ACCOUSTICS OF THE INSTRUMENTS OF THE BAROQUE
+4 – THE ACCOUSTICS OF THE INSTRUMENTS OF THE BAROQUE

-The interior of the modern brass instruments is very smooth, which gives a stabil sound, and that ofcourse is a big plus.
+The interior of the modern brass instruments is very smooth, which gives a Stabil sound, and that of course is a big plus.
 The old instruments were made of hammered pieces of metal, which gives a more or less rough surface.
 That makes it easier to play ”off-side” the natural tones.

-3 – THE PLAYING METHOD IN THE BAROQUE
+5 – THE PLAYING METHOD IN THE BAROQUE

 From JOHANN ERNST ALTENBURG (1734-1801): VERSUCH EINER ANLEITUNG ZUR HEROISCH-MUSIKALISCHEN TROMPETER- UND PAUKERKUNST, HALLE, 1795.
 (An Essay on the Introduction to Heroic and Musical Trumpeter’s and Kettledrummers’ Art)

-Fig. 11 From FANTINI: MODO PER IMPARARE A SONARE DI TROMBA
+Fig. 27 From FANTINI: MODO PER IMPARARE A SONARE DI TROMBA

 The difference in accents between the notes are shown by using sounds /words.